readthedocs/readthedocs.org/docs/intro/getting-started-with-sphinx.rst

 .. warning::

-   Markdown does works for basic prose content.
+   Markdown does work for basic prose content.
    But reStructuredText is the preferred format for technical documentation, please read `this blog post`_ for motivation.